marc-jones/phd_thesis/content/02_spring/03_divergence_genome.md

 ### Genome level expression differences between the A and C genomes {#section:spring:genomelevel}

 ![**The *B.\ napus* A and C genomes show different overall patterns of gene expression.** Density plots of transformed expression levels ($\log_{10}(FPKM)$) calculated using different subsets of genes.
 The expression data was sampled 1000 times using a Gaussian error model.
 The density plot of $\log_{10}(FPKM)$ values was calculated for each sample.
 The mean density and the 95\ % confidence interval estimated using the 1000 samples is displayed.
 Tabulated below each density plot are the number of Brassica napus genes used to calculate the density plot, separated by their genome of origin.
 The data used to generate the density plots consisted of expression data from: **a** all annotated *B.\ napus* genes, **b** *B.\ napus* genes that show sequence conservation to an annotated Arabidopsis gene, and **c** *B.\ napus* genes that show sequence conservation to an annotated Arabidopsis gene that is present in the FLOR-ID database[@bouche_florid_2016].
-These plots are generated using apex expression data from the time point taken at day 22, but are representative of the density plots obtained for all time points across both tissue types sampled (section TODO).](figuredirectory/10i_genome_level.pdf){#figure:210:genomeexp}
+These plots are generated using apex expression data from the time point taken at day 22, but are representative of the density plots obtained for all time points across both tissue types sampled (Figure \ref{appendixa:sampledensity}; Appendix A).](figuredirectory/10i_genome_level.pdf){#figure:210:genomeexp}

 Previous studies of gene expression in polyploid species have generally focussed on comparing the expression of genes on different genomes to determine whether expression was biased[@akhunova_homoeolog_2010; @bardil_genomic_2011; @ilut_comparative_2012; @wang_genomewide_2006; @yoo_homoeolog_2013].
 To determine whether such a bias was observed in the expression data from the transcriptomic time series, density plots of the gene expression data for each of the two genomes was generated (Figure \ref{figure:210:genomeexp}).
 Different regions of the density curves will hereafter be referred to as very low (below -1), low (between -1 and 0), high (between 0 and 1), and very high (above 1), relating to the expression of genes within those regions.
 The A genome has a greater proportion of genes in the high expression region relative to the C genome (Figure \ref{figure:210:genomeexp}a).
 Conversely, for genes in the very low expression region, the opposite trend is observed (Figure \ref{figure:210:genomeexp}a).
 Similar patterns are observed when only *B.\ napus* genes exhibiting sequence conservation to an annotated Arabidopsis gene are considered (Figure \ref{figure:210:genomeexp}b) and when *B.\ napus* flowering time homologues are considered (Figure \ref{figure:210:genomeexp}c).
 However the differences between the density plots are less apparent when these subsets are taken.
 Interestingly, the proportions of genes represented from each genome change when these subsets of genes are taken.
 When no subset is taken, approximately 40\ % of *B.\ napus* gene models are located on the A genome.